Once you have installed Ant, open a command prompt in the examples directory, and type

 public enum Suit clubs, diamonds, hearts, spades;

-This will create a class called Suit
+This will create a class called Suit that has the enumerated constants

-, and spades
+clubs, diamonds, hearts, and spades

-.
+each of type Suit.
 All generated enumerated type classes are Serializable

-and Comparable
+and Comparable.

 The facility shown here is simpler than the one proposed by Sun